kmdouglass/mm-kmd/Notes/micro-manager_windows_build.md

 # Building MM 2.0 on Windows

+## Which VS, .NET, and Windows version should I use?
+- Visual Studio 2010 (what MM i currently built with) is horribly outdated and has been impossible for me to find.
+For this reason, I use newer versions of VS.
+- Pick the version of Visual Studio and .NET that corresponds to your Windows environment. https://en.wikipedia.org/wiki/.NET_Framework#Release_history

 ## Microsoft Visual Studio 2015

 - I sometimes encounter security exceptions when attempting to sign in to use